 As a film critic, I often lament that every winter theaters are inundated with biopics about white men overcoming adversity.
 These prestige flicks are prime Oscar bait, and the reason many know the stories of kings, dictators, presidents and male…

-RP on Geek Girl Riot!
+RP on Bustle!

 The RP book got covered by Bustle!